All Products

 Select the resource group to which the ALB instance belongs.

-The first time you create an ALB instance, click Create to create a service-linked role.
-The service-linked role allows ALB to access cloud services and resources, such as elastic network interfaces (ENIs), security groups, EIPs, and Internet Shared bandwidth instances.
+When creating your first Application Load Balancer instance, you must click Create to create a Service-Linked Role.
+This role grants ALB access to other cloud resources, such as Elastic Network Interfaces (ENIs), Security Groups, EIPs, and Internet Shared Bandwidth instances.
 For more information, see Service-linked roles for ALB.

 Note

-This parameter is displayed only on the first time that you create an ALB instance.
+This parameter is displayed only when you create an ALB instance for the first time.

-4. Click Buy Now and complete the payment.
+4. Click Buy Now to complete the purchase.

 1. Log on to the ALB console.

-2. In the top navigation bar, select the region where the ALB instance resides.
-In this example, China (Hangzhou) is selected.
+2. In the top navigation bar, select the region where your ALB instance is located.
+In this example, select China (Hangzhou).

 3. In the left-side navigation pane, choose ALB > Server Groups.